 O-1A - Extraordinary Ability Worker Visa for Science, Education, Business, Athletics

-You are a unique individual and have been born with extraordinary ability in the sciences, education, business, or athletics and want to work temporarily in the US; consider applying for the O-1A visa.
+If you are a unique individual that has been born with extraordinary ability in the sciences, education, business, or athletics and want to work temporarily in the US; consider applying for the O-1A visa.
 Family members and business owners may also be eligible for this visa.
-For more details.
-Back to the Table of Contents.

 O-1B - Extraordinary Ability in the Arts Worker Visa

-If you are someone with extraordinary ability in the arts or extraordinary achievement in the motion picture or television industry and you want to work temporarily in the US, you could realize your dream by applying for an O-1B visa.
-For more details.
-Back to the Table of Contents.
+If you are someone with extraordinary ability in the arts or extraordinary achievement in the motion picture or television industry and want to work temporarily in the US, you could achieve your dream by applying for an O-1B visa.

 O-2 Visa - Personnel Accompanying O-1B Worker Visa Holders

-The O-2 is for an individual to accompany the O-1 visa holder to a specific event or performance on a temporary basis in the US.
-For more details.
-Back to the Table of Contents.
+The O-2 visa is for the individual accompanying the O-1 visa holder to a specific event or performance on a temporary basis in the US.

-This non-immigrant visa for temporary work in the United States may be given to individuals or as an individual on a team, to members in the entertainment industry who all want to visit the US to compete, perform or promote themselves.
+This non-immigrant visa for temporary work in the United States may be given to individuals, an individual on a team, or to members in the entertainment industry who want to visit the US to compete, perform or promote themselves.
 There are two visas in this category: P-1A and P-1B.
-For more details.
-Back to the Table of Contents.

 P-1A - Work Visa for Internationally Recognized Athlete and Sports Teams